rwlist/server/docs/dev-plans/ideas.md

 ### Scrobbling

-Add support for different scrobbling models.
+Add support of different scrobbling models.

 From visited pages up to visited places.

 ### Visual

-Implement beatiful visual representations of things on the client sides.
+Implement beatiful visual representations of things on the client side.

 Graphs, diagrams and so on.